sumitrastogi76/QXDM4_script_for_log_collection/ReadMe.txt

+This is a python script which opens your QXDM application and connect the COM port and start logging Also this captures QXDM logs with .iSF extension in the same location where it is called.

-How to use this script:
+Steps to use this script:

-Run this script with COM port as a argument example,
+Step 1.
+Run this script with COM port as a argument

+example,
 C:\Users\asiahyd\original $ python qxdm_logger.py 70